Old Fashioned Chipped Beef Dip

 Old Fashioned Chipped Beef Dip stores very well in the fridge and you can keep it around safely (as long as you’ve worked clean and have not left it out too long at room temperature) for four to seven days, tightly covered.

-You do want to be aware of the amount of time any dip/spread spends at room temperature.
+You will want to be aware of how long any dip/spread spends at room temperature.
 While cream cheese does better than many ingredients and the chipped beef is dried, any time an item is served at a party and left out all afternoon or evening, at room temperature, it is probably best to discard any that’s left.
-Usually, when I serve this, there is nothing left, tho!! 🙂
+Usually, that’s not an issue with this dip – there is never any left. 🙂

 Saving Money on Ingredients: